KALYANKUMAR13/KALYANKUMAR13/README.md

 ### Education:
-- Post-Graduate Diploma in DevOps for Cloud Computing, Lambton College, Canada
+- Ontario Graduate Certificate in DevOps for Cloud Computing, Lambton College, Canada
 - Bachelor of Technology in Information Technology, Anna University, India

 ### Continuous Learning and Collaboration: